sakshinikharge39/Tailwind_css/readme.md

 w-screen - Use w-screen to make an element span the entire width of the viewport.

 h-screen - Use h-screen to make an element span the entire height of the viewport.

+### flex - same as css and text-base- font size and line height